As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 No matter what kind of gemstone you’re going after and no matter where in the state you choose to search, you are sure to find something marvelous when rockhounding in Arizona.

-If you want to know more about rockhounding in Arizona or you prefer paper books, I recommend buying a book Gem Trails of Arizona.
+If you want to know more about rockhounding in Arizona or you prefer paper books, I recommend buying the book Gem Trails of Arizona.
 I found this book very useful and clearly written.
 You can buy it here (Amazon link).

 BTW: Check out this amazing metal sign (Amazon link) which is perfect for everyone who loves rockhounding in Arizona!